 He is the recipient of many distinguished awards, including IEEE Internet Award (2011); the Okawa Publications Prize (1999); Funai Achievement Award (2007); Jonathan B. Postel Service Award (2005); the Okawa Publications Prize (1999).
 He was inducted in the Internet Hall of Fame in 2013.

 Gerald joined W3C in September 1997 as a member of the Systems Team.
 He helps maintain W3C's system infrastructure including the web and mail servers, mailing lists and publishing tools.
 He created W3C's HTML Validation Service based on an earlier validation service he began as a student.

-Prior to joining W3C, Gerald worked at the University of Alberta in Edmonton, Canada.
-He has also worked as a Web consultant for various companies in the Edmonton area, and as a technical writer for IBM Canada in Toronto.
+Prior to joining W3C, Gerald worked at the University of Alberta in Edmonton, Canada, and as a technical writer for IBM Canada in Toronto.

 Gerald has a Bachelor of Science with specialization in Computing Science from the University of Alberta.